ManVTish/api_test_1/README.md

   }
 }*

-But before posting use authentication
+This posting requires authentication from below topic

 ## JSON format for authenticating user